rwindsor1/DICOMcat/README.md

 # DICOMcat

-DICOMcat is a simple python file for displaying DICOM files in iTerm2 using imgcat.
+DICOMcat is a simple python package for displaying DICOM files in iTerm2 similar to [imgcat](https://github.com/eddieantonio/imgcat) for conventional images and [niicat](https://github.com/MIC-DKFZ/niicat) for nifti images.
+This might be useful for quickly viewing DICOMs on a remote server in your terminal.

 To run the examples, run `python -m unittest` in the package directory